PolymathNetwork/polymath-core/README.md

 To make an STO available for Issuers, first, deploy the STO Factory and take note of its address.
 Then, call `moduleRegistry.registerModule(STO Factory address);`

 Once the STO Factory has been registered to the Module Registry, issuers will be able to see it on the Polymath dApp and they will be able to add it as a module of the ST.

+Note that while anyone can register an STO Factory, only those "approved" by Polymath will be enabled to be attached by the general community.
+An STO Factory not yet approved by Polymath may only be used by it's author.

 # Code Styleguide